Sun-synchronous orbit: Technical details

+Frozen

 Sun-synchronous orbits are mostly selected for Earth observation satellites, with an altitude typically between 600 and 1000 km over the Earth surface.
 Even if an orbit remains Sun-synchronous, however, other orbital parameters such as argument of periapsis and the orbital eccentricity evolve, due to higher-order perturbations in the Earth's gravitational field, the pressure of sunlight, and other causes.
 Earth observation satellites, in particular, prefer orbits with constant altitude when passing over the same spot.
 Careful selection of eccentricity and location of perigee reveals specific combinations where the rate of change of perturbations are minimized, and hence the orbit is relatively stable – a frozen orbit, where the motion of position of the periapsis is stable.
+(It can be alternatively said that the rotation of the apse line is minimized.)

-The ERS-1, ERS-2 and Envisat of European Space Agency, as well as the MetOp spacecraft of EUMETSAT and RADARSAT-2 of the Canadian Space Agency, are all operated in such Sun-synchronous frozen orbits.
+The ERS-1, ERS-2 and Envisat of European Space Agency, as well as the MetOp spacecraft of EUMETSAT and RADARSAT-2 of the Canadian Space Agency, are all operated in such Sun-synchronous frozen orbits (around 790 km).

+Sun-synchronous frozen orbits have also been used around other Solar System bodies, including asteroids.
+It is possible to design a Sun-synchronous orbit that also naturally tracks the Sun (orients the solar panels towards the Sun).

+There is also a concept of "artificial frozen orbits", orbits that take a low amount of continuous thrust to maintain.
+These allow some effects of a frozen SSO to be gained around a planetary body that does not allow SSOs by its own gravitational parameters.

+Other synchronous orbits can also be made frozen.
+For example, there is a design for a Ganymede-synchronous frozen orbit around Europa.

+Earth orbit allocation

+The SSO is a limited resource.
+A "slot" system has been proposed to standardize the orbits in order to minimize the risks of conjunction.